 — Janice Okun ’54, Buffalo’s favorite foodie, has been writing restaurant reviews for The Buffalo News for decades — decreeing the good, the bad, and the ugly of Western New York and Southern Ontario’s restaurant scene.

-—Brian McCutcheon ’71 has been the Associate Coach for the Buffalo Sabres since 2001, and previosuly coached both the Rochester Americans and the Cornell Big Red hockey team.
+—Brian McCutcheon ’71 was the Associate Coach for the Buffalo Sabres from 2000 – 2011, and previously coached both the Rochester Americans and the Cornell Big Red hockey team.
 He won a national championship as part of Cornell’s famed unbeaten and untied 1970 hockey team.

 — William Sadler MFA ’74, attended Cornell for graduate studies in theater after completing his undergraduate years at SUNY-Geneseo.
 Sadler was born in Buffalo and attended Orchard Park High School.
 He has appeared in such films as The Shawshank Redemption, The Green Mile, and Kinsey, while also earning a Saturn award for best actor in a science fiction film.